 Since 2007, Societe Generale has been strengthening its approach to responsible purchasing every year.
-Through the signing of charters and pacts the Group further proves its commitment to this important area.
+Through the signing of charters and pacts the Group further proves its commitment.

-The 2020 Positive Sourcing Program is part of the implementation of the Global Agreement on Fundamental Rights signed in June 2015 with UNI Global Union, showing the Group's intent to implement the agreement across all Group entities.
+The PSP is part of the implementation of the Global Agreement on Fundamental Rights signed with UNI Global Union showing the Group's intent to implement the agreement across all Group entities.

-The implementation of the 2020 Positive Sourcing Program is also one of the commitments made by the Group as part of the Supplier Relations and Responsible Purchasing label requirements.
+The implementation of the PSP is also one of the commitments made by the Group as part of the Supplier Relations and Responsible Purchasing label requirements.
 This label, issued jointly by the Médiation des entreprises (French business mediation office) and the Conseil National des Achats (French national procurement council) certifies that a company's organissation and management comply with the objectives and commitments defined by the requirements of the label.
-The label is aligned with the ISO 20400 Sustainable Procurement international standard.
+The label is aligned with the ISO 20400 "sustainable procurement" international standard.
 After signing the Responsible Supplier Relations Charter, Societe Generale was first certified with the label in 2012 and received a renewal for a further 3 years at the beginning of 2019.

-As part of the 2020 Positive Sourcing Progra and in line with the Group's CSR strategy, three priorities were defined:
+As part of the 2023 Positive Sourcing Program and in line with the 2020 PSP, 3 priorities have been defined:

-The Purchasing department aims to be exemplary in its relations with all of its suppliers, especially SMEs.
-Societe Generale, which was the first bank to sign the SME Pact in December 2007, continues to strengthen its commitment to innovative SMEs, notably through the annual Suppliers survey.
-This survey is an annual evaluation of the quality of Societe Generale's relations with SME suppliers.
-Furthermore, in the event of any disagreement not settled with the purchaser, Societe Generale group encourages mediation as the preferred method of resolution.
+Furthermore, in the event of any disagreement not settled with the Buyer, Société Générale encourages mediation as the preferred method of resolution.
 Since 2010, the General Secretary of the Group has been the Internal Mediator and can be contacted by mail or email: